 ART 271 - 20th Century Art and Ideas

 A survey course in modern and contemporary art from 1870 to the present with an emphasis on innovations and developments in 20th century painting, sculpture, architecture, urban planning, photography, and the decorative arts.
 Individual artists and movements such as constructivism, art deco, dadaism, cubism, expressionism, international style, and post-modernism will be studied in relationship to the events and works that shape our present cultural environment.
-For 2018-19, this course remains SUNY-H in addition to the other listed category below.

 Course Learning Outcomes